-Applicants to the Vocational Nurse Program are required to complete a background check form and pay the background check fee at least one business day prior to the start of classes.
+Applicants to the Vocational Nurse Program are required to complete a background check form and pay the background check fee seven days prior to the start of classes.
 Applicants with criminal convictions should refer to the Supplement for Vocational Nurse Applicants on page 42 for information on BVNPT licensing policies.